 What is a buyer persona?

-Buyer persona definition: A detailed description of the people who represent your target audience based on data and research.
+Buyer persona definition: Based on data and research, a detailed description of the people who represent your target audience.
 This isn’t a real person but a fictional representation of the people who embody your best potential customers’ characteristics.
 Buyer personas will help you focus your marketing efforts on qualified prospects and align all the work across your organization.

 You will give the buyer persona a name, demographic details, behavioral traits, and interests.
 You will understand their goals, challenges, pain points, and buying patterns.
 You can even give them a face and create a cardboard cutout of your buyer persona to give them a real presence in your office.

 Since your products may appeal to different groups of people, you may need to create more than one customer persona.
 It’s impossible to know all your customers or prospects individually, but you can create buyer personas to represent each segment of your customer base.
-Also note that you can create negative buyer personas to indicate people that you do not want to target with your business, messaging and ads.
+Also, note that you can create negative buyer personas to indicate people you do not want to target with your business, messaging, and ads.

 Why are they important?

 Buyer personas will help you understand your customers better.
 The relevant customer information will empower you to target the right people at the right time with the right message.